microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In a large animal model (minipig), we perform visualization and segmentation of different tissue types and vessels in the hemimandible containing metal implants.
 We further demonstrate the potential of dual-energy imaging in distinguishing bone tissue from the applied contrast agents.

-This work introduces a non-destructive approach for 3D imaging of vasculature within soft and hard tissues near metal implants in a large animal model
+This work introduces a non-destructive approach for 3D imaging of vasculature within soft and hard tissues near metal implants in a large animal model.

 ## Introduction {.page_break_before}